SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 ### Binding in Xamarin.iOS

-You will no doubt have noticed that Binding in iOS looked different to the way it looked in Android - and to what you may have expected from XAML.
+You will no doubt have noticed that data-binding in iOS looks veru different to the way it looked in Android - and to what you may have expected from XAML.

 This is because the XIB format used in iOS is a lot less human manipulable and extensible than the XML formats used in Android AXML and Windows XAML - so it makes more sense to use C# rather than the XIB to register our bindings.